HarshtheGeek/Lang_JAVASCRIPT/README.md

 ### 2. `let`
 - **Scope**: Block-scoped (enclosed in `{}`).
-- **Hoisting**: Variables are hoisted, but accessing them before declaration results in a `ReferenceError`.
+- **Hoisting**: Variables are hoisted, but accessing them before declaration results in a `ReferenceError` or error in general
 - **Re-declaration**: Cannot be re-declared within the same scope.

 #### Example: